Recertify

 What documentation is required?

 Certificants must maintain documentation of professional development activities.
-Attendance may be documented by any of the following: attendance certificate, paid receipts attached to a brochure or flyer describing the class, copy of ID badge along with class description or other proof of attendance, etc.
+Attendance may be documented by any of the following: attendance certificate, paid receipts attached to a brochure or flyer describing the class, copy of ID badge along with class description or other proof of attendance, etc. Submission of written documentation with the application is not required except from those certificants being audited (see below).

 What is an audit, and who is audited?